 So be sure to check manufacturer-recommended storage options and only use vertical storage if that’s what it was built for or after draining the gas and oil tanks of the mower.

-If you must store your lawnmower in an upright position, choose a winterized mower since it will not have any liquids.
+If you must store your lawnmower upright, choose a winterized mower since it will not have any liquids.

 You can also store electric lawnmowers vertically, one of the reasons why they’re becoming popular.